After Closing for Covid-19, Machu Picchu Reopens With New Rules for Travelers

 My favorite travel accessory:

 People always ask me what my most useful travel gadget is.
-I've taken this simple looking sack, called the SCRUBBA, on many trips.
+I've taken this simple looking sack on many trips.
 You won't believe all the things I've used this for!
 It's a handy air-tight bag marketed for hand-washing laundry, but I turned it into a multi-use "tote-of-all-trades," with more functions than a swiss-army knife.
-Perfect gift for surfers, boaters, photographers or fisherpeople! (if you purchase the bag through the link on our website, I get a small commission for which I am truly grateful)
+I traveled to Peru for 40 days with an amazing water filter that kept me hydrated without buying a single plastic bottle.
+CLICK HERE TO SEE MORE (if you purchase the bag through the link on our website, we get a small commission for which we are truly grateful)